hantsy/jakartaee8-starter-boilerplate/docs/01setup.md

 ### Intellij IDEA

-Intellij IDEA has two versions, the free open-sourced Community Edition and the full-featured  commercial Ultimate Edition.
-The community edition just contains basic features to develop Java application,  and also includes essential supports of other languages, such as Groovy, Kotlin, etc.,   the later has richer support of building enterprise applications.
+JetBrains provides two editions of Intellij IDEA, the Community Edition is free and open-sourced, the commercial Ultimate Edition requires a license.
+The Community Edition just includes essential support for developing Java applications,  and it also includes basic supports of other languages, such as Groovy, Kotlin, Scala(through a plugin), etc.  The Ultimate Edition has richer features of building complex enterprise applications.

-If you are a big fan of IDEA,  to work more productive, you should consider to buy a commercial  license.
+If you are a big fan of IDEA,  to work more productive, you should consider to buy a commercial  license of Ultimate Edition.

-### VisualStudio Code
+### Visual Studio Code

 If you are stick on simple code editors for coding, VS Code is really a good choice.

-Benefit from the effort of Microsoft and Redhat, VS Code also has great Java support via [Java extension pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) , you can simply install it  from [VS Code marketpalce](https://marketplace.visualstudio.com/VSCode).
+Benefit from the effort of Microsoft and Redhat, VS Code also has great Java support via [Java extension pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) , you can simply install it  from [VS Code marketpalce](https://marketplace.visualstudio.com/VSCode) in VS Code.

+VS Code team also provides an [installer of Visual Studio Code for Java developers](https://aka.ms/vscode-java-installer-win) to simplify the installation which packed all essential Java extensions into it.